Sierra Nevada National Park (Spain): Flora and fauna

 Due to its isolated location in the far south of Europe, the flora and fauna of the Sierra Nevada are unique.
 During the last ice age, species moved south to escape the colder climate in the north, and as the climate grew warmer again, these species survived by taking refuge in the mountains.
 As of 2011 2,100 plant species had been catalogued in the park, 116 of which were classified as threatened, and over 60 of which were considered unique to the area (endemic).

 Threatened species include Artemisia granatensis, a sub-species of the Marsh Gentian endemic to the Sierra Nevada and the alpine meadow-rue.
 One of the most emblematic plants of the Sierra Nevada is the Plantago nivalis, also known as the Snow Star.

 The park is home to a thriving Spanish ibex population, along with other species such as wild boar, martens, badgers and wildcats.
 Native bird species include the Golden Eagle, Bonelli's Eagle, Common Kestrel, Little Owl, Eurasian Eagle-owl, European Goldfinch, Serin, Ortolan, Dartford Warbler, Wheateater, Red-legged Partridge and Common Quail.

 On the edge of the park lies the Botanic Garden of Cortijuela, where the endemic species of the Sierra are investigated and preserved.

+Biosphere Reserve

+The Sierra Nevada is also protected as a Biosphere Reserve.
+As of 2024 the enlargement of the buffer zone of the reserve is under consideration in response to a request from UNESCO.